antonbolling/clan7ups/README.md

 * 'Revalue equipment entries' is a BROKEN admin feature - there's no way to adjust eq min bids after run is approved
 * 'Transfer new equipment to this system' is a BROKEN admin feature - there's no way to bulk import eq without submitting it as a run
 * 'EQ Store' feature is missing / broken, which allowed certain items to be outright purchasable instead of taking bids
+* Fate UPS bestowed 25% bonus points to the run leader.
+This has been removed (zero bonus points to run leader)

 ## Upcoming
 * UPS comes with a list of top eq zones circa 2004.
 Needs updating.
 E.g. there's no Vondarkla